veltzer/demos-db-elk/exercises/03_dynamic_vs_static_mapping/exercise.md

-# Exercise: Dynamic vs Static Mappings in Elasticsearch
+# Dynamic vs Static Mappings in Elasticsearch

 ## Objective
 Learn the differences between dynamic and static mappings in Elasticsearch and understand when to use each approach.